PJM178/kmeans_clustering_demo/README.md

 The dataset contains 85 features, such as "big", "small", and "hairless", of 50 animals.
 The data is numerical and continous, and has no missing values.
 Of the same dataset there also exists a dataset of binary values, which can be useful in other types of classification techniques.
 Predicates.txt contains the full feature list, classes.txt contains the names of the observations, and predicate-matrix-continuous.txt contains the numerical data associated with the classes.

-When the feature number is high, the results can be hard to visualize.
+When the feature number is high the results can be hard to visualize.
 However, using principal component analysis, it's possbile to make somewhat meaningful visualizations as the principal components capture more information than single features.

 ## Results